pourebadi/Comment-Sidebar-V3/README.md

 - **🔗 Smart Parsing:** Automatically parses and styles hashtags (`#tag`) and URLs.
 - **🔃 Sorting & Filtering:** Sort comments by newest/oldest and filter conversations by user or resolution status.
 - **✏️ Edit & Delete:** Full control for users to edit or delete their own comments.
+- **✍️ Edited Indicator:** Displays an `(edited)` label on modified comments for conversation transparency.
+- **💾 Auto-Drafts:** Automatically saves your work in-progress.
+Never lose a long comment again if you accidentally close the tab.
 - **🎯 Boundary-Aware Popovers:** Tooltips and emoji pickers that intelligently reposition themselves to never go off-screen.
 - **🌗 Light & Dark Modes:** Beautifully styled for both light and dark themes, with automatic system preference detection.
 - **📱 Responsive Design:** A polished and accessible experience on all screen sizes, from mobile to desktop.